jockii/Botiki/README.md

 * when there are more than three players, bots are removed altogether

 -------------------------------------------------------------------------------------------------------------------
-* NOTE: You may need to remove "bot_quota" and "bot_quota_mode" from your CFG, but not sure :/
+* NOTE: You may need to remove "bot_quota" and "bot_quota_mode" from your server CFG, but not sure :/
 * ATTENTION: maybe the plugin will have some bugs, this is the first work
 --------------------------------------------------------------------------------------------------------------------